 As summer morphs into fall, it’s fun to make recipes that still take advantage of the abundance of tomatoes out there (yes, it’s me again – the tomato lady, lol!) but to give them a heartier twist.
 And when that twist includes easy boneless-chicken breast and a simple balsamic vinegar reduction?
+When that twist is Balsamic Glazed Chicken Tomatoes?
 Well, count me in.

-If you want to put in just a few more ingredients for a bit more complexity, you couldn’t go wrong with sauteing a few onions and sliced mushrooms right in the pan with the chicken, tossing in a little garlic and then proceeding with the rest of the recipe.
+If you wish to fancy this recipe up, although I think the genius of it is the simplicity, you couldn’t go wrong with sauteing a few onions and sliced mushrooms right in the pan with the chicken, tossing in a little garlic and then proceeding with the rest of the recipe.

 Balsamic Glazed Chicken & Tomatoes

 - 1 cup Balsamic vinegar